xdoko01/pgRPG/pyrpg/README.md

     - Processor is bliting messages - same as other Render processors are bliting things on screen
   - DISADVANTAGES
     - If processor is not planned - message queue grows bigger and noting reduces it (currently done by `engine.process_game_messages`) - the current solution has the same disadvantage.
 	- Other processors that are handeling the queues (Command processor and Event processor) are resolved similarly as current version of GameMessageProcessor - i.e. calling engine function and nothing more.
-But the other processors are not rendering anything, they are just calling other handlers - event processor for example takes all events in the queue and resends them to `quest` module for handeling. `quest` module based on handeling invokes action in the form of a `script`.
+But the other processors are not rendering anything, they are just calling other handlers - event processor for example takes all events in the queue and resends them to `scene` module for handeling. `scene` module based on handeling invokes action in the form of a `script`.
 Similarly, `engine.process_game_commands` execute command and notifies related `brain` about the result.
 So what are the options for our `process_game_messages` function?
 Definetelly it must clear invalid messages from the queue.
 Then every message in the queue send to the handler?
-But handler is nothing more than printing on the game window and to do it correctly it must be printed on perfectly given position - should such handler be in the `quest` module?
-Probably not - in such case quest configuratin file should contain part describing where on the screen to generate messages and which messages to generate and which not to generate.
-That is good, but where to process the printing of the screen - by calling new script `print_messages` or by calling some other script that will be able to handle the list of messages `store_messages_to_disk`  - but there can be several quests active at the same time ... what if 2 quests are handling the same message?
+But handler is nothing more than printing on the game window and to do it correctly it must be printed on perfectly given position - should such handler be in the `scene` module?
+Probably not - in such case scene configuratin file should contain part describing where on the screen to generate messages and which messages to generate and which not to generate.
+That is good, but where to process the printing of the screen - by calling new script `print_messages` or by calling some other script that will be able to handle the list of messages `store_messages_to_disk`  - but there can be several scenes active at the same time ... what if 2 scenes are handling the same message?
 Does not make sense...
-PROCESSING MESSAGE using QUEST HANDLER DOES NOT MAKE SENSE (due to multiple quests can be active at the same time whereas message is one)
+PROCESSING MESSAGE using QUEST HANDLER DOES NOT MAKE SENSE (due to multiple scenes can be active at the same time whereas message is one)
   - SO IT MAKE SENSE TO PROCESS MESSAGES ON THE GAME LEVEL - in MESSAGES module

 ### Keys